 The primary vision for the library remains to promote critical thinking and lifelong learning.
 The renovations are bringing new life into this classic building while also rendering it fully accessible at every level with a central elevator.

 Extensive demolition was necessary, bringing the building back to its original structure.
 The work is nearing completion with Germano Construction at the helm.

 Point of interest:

 – Steel girders were welded and bolted to support certain columns during the excavation to pour new, deeper footings.

-– New plumbing is being installed to receive washrooms on every floor, including gender-neutral washrooms in the basement and on the second floor.
+– New plumbing was installed to receive washrooms on every floor, including gender-neutral washrooms in the basement and on the second floor.

-Despite all these changes and improvements, the details that mark the heritage of the building are being meticulously restored; the beautiful ceilings, the woodwork and the stained glass windows will shine brightly upon completion.
+Despite all these changes and improvements, the details that mark the history of the building are being meticulously restored; the beautiful ceilings, the woodwork and the painted glass windows will shine brightly upon completion.